 Rhaenyra has more dragons, but not necessarily more control.
 Alicent has made a deal she may not be able to deliver.
 Aegon is alive and hidden.
 Aemond still has Vhagar.
 Corlys, Alyn, the Velaryon fleet, the Triarchy, and the Gullet are all moving toward the next major collision.

-- House Of The Dragon Season 3 Guide
+- House Of The Dragon Season 3 Guide: follow the next stage of the Dance as it happens.

-- House Of The Dragon Season 3 Early Reviews
+- House Of The Dragon Season 3 Episode 3 Podcast: our full recap and reaction to “Rhaenyra Triumphant.”

 Listen To House Of The Dragon With Mary & Blake